Lisp-Stat/cephes.cl/README.md

-# CEPHES.CL
+# Cephes Mathematical Library
-  A common lisp CFFI wrapper for the [Scipy version of Cephes special functions](https://github.com/scipy/scipy/tree/master/scipy/special/cephes).
+  A common lisp CFFI wrapper for the [SciPy version of Cephes special functions](https://github.com/scipy/scipy/tree/master/scipy/special/cephes).

 For many years Cephes was considered the gold standard in cross-platform mathematical libraries, superior to the libm